REditorSupport/vscode-R/ISSUE_TEMPLATE.md

 <!-- Use Help > Report Issues to prefill these. -->
 - VSCode Version:
 - VSCode-R Version:
 - OS Version:

 Steps to Reproduce:

 1.
 1.

+Do you want to fix by self?
+(I hope your help!)

+Yes / No

+(If yes,) what kind of help do you want? (e.g. Which file should I fix, Survey (related documents)

 (If related)setting.json